bgthunder/website-tharkavi/README.md

 1. Fork the repository.
 2. Create a new branch (`git checkout -b feature-branch`).
-3. Commit your changes (`git commit -am 'Add new feature'`).
+3. Commit your changes (`git commit -m 'Add new feature'`).
 4. Push to the branch (`git push origin feature-branch`).
 5. Create a new Pull Request.

 ## Copyright

-The following files are under copyright by their respective owners:
+The following files are under copyright restrictions by their respective owners.
+All rights reserved:

 - All the pdf files are highly copyrighted by the client.
 - All the images are copyrighted by their respective owners.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](#LICENSE.md) file for more details.
+This project is licensed under the MIT License while assets like PDFs and Images are under copyright restrictions.
+See the [LICENSE](LICENSE.md) file for more details.

 ## Acknowledgements